mahendrabairagi/ASU_Hackathon/ROBOMAKER_INSTRUCTIONS.md

 To create a robot:

-1. Sign in to the AWS RoboMaker console at https://console.aws.amazon.com/robomaker/
+1. Sign in to the AWS RoboMaker console

 1. In the left navigation pane, choose Fleet Management, and then choose Robots.